Driving Tips - Quick Guide to Driving in Finland

 - Minimum age for driving

 Top Tip!
 Many traffic and street signs in Finland are dual-language

 If you see a sign which seems to have, for example, two names for the same destination - you're right.
 In the vast majority of cases the first name is Finnish, and the second name is the Swedish name for the same place.
 There are even some predominantly Swedish-speaking parts of Finland where the street signs are 'Swedish-first', but this is not common.

-What do the Road Signs Mean in Finland?
+What do the Traffic Signs Mean in Finland?

 Are there special requirements for driving in Finland?